re-al-Foundation/rwa-contracts/README.md

 ## Migration

 - [CrossChainMigrator](./src/CrossChainMigrator.sol) - This contract handles migration of TNGBL holders and 3,3+ NFT holders.
 This contract will spark a migration from Polygon to Tangible's new Real Chain.
-- [RealReceiverNFT](./src/RealReceiverNFT.sol) - This contract inherits `ILayerZeroReceiver` and facilitates the migration message from the source on Polygon to the migration method on the destination contract.
-This contract specifically handles the migration messages for 3,3+ NFTs.
-Once this contract receives the message from the REAL LZ endpoint, it’ll facilitate the completion of migration and mint the migrator the necessary NFT(s) on veRWA.
-- [RealReceiverRWA](./src/RealReceiverRWA.sol) - This contract inherits `ILayerZeroReceiver` and facilitates the migration message from the source on Polygon to the migration method on the destination contract.
-This contract specifically handles the migration messages for TNGBL tokens.
-Once this contract receives the message from the REAL LZ endpoint, it’ll facilitate the completion of migration and mint the migrator the necessary amount of tokens on RWA.
+- [RealReceiver](./src/RealReceiverNFT.sol) - This contract inherits `ILayerZeroReceiver` and facilitates the migration message from the source on Polygon to the migration method on the destination contract.
+This contract specifically handles the migration messages for 3,3+ NFTs and TNGBL tokens.
+Once this contract receives the message from the REAL LZ endpoint, it’ll facilitate the completion of migration and mint the migrator the necessary NFT(s) on veRWA or $RWA on RWAToken.

 ## Revenue Management

-- [RevenueDistributor](./src/RevenueDistributor.sol) - This contract is in charge of routing revenue streams to the correct RevenueStream contract.
-This contract will hold all assets until the distribute method is executed, distributing its ERC-20/ETH assets to their corresponding RevenueStream contract.
+- [RevenueDistributor](./src/RevenueDistributor.sol) - This contract is in charge of routing revenue streams to the RevenueStreamETH contract.
+This contract will hold all assets until the distribute method is executed.
+When distributing, ERC-20 assets are converted to ETH before being sent to the RevenueStreamETH contract.
-- [RevenueStream](./src/RevenueStream.sol) - This contract facilitates the distribution of claimable revenue to veRWA shareholders.
-This contract will facilitate the distribution of only 1 ERC-20 revenue token.
-If there are several streams of ERC-20 revenue, it's suggested to deploy multiple RevenueStream contracts.
-- [RevenueStreamETH](./src/RevenueStreamETH.sol) - This contract facilitates the distribution of claimable revenue to veRWA shareholders.
-This contract will facilitate the distribution of ETH revenue only.
+- [RevenueStreamETH](./src/RevenueStreamETH.sol) - This contract facilitates the distribution of claimable ETH revenue to veRWA shareholders.
-- [RevStreamSingleAsset](./src/RevStreamSingleAsset.sol) - This contract allows an eligible veRWA stakeholder to claim their claimable revenue shares as a single ERC-20 asset from all RevenueStream contracts.
-If an account has any claimable revenue from any existing RevenueStream or RevenueStreamETH contracts, this contract will claim and swap the assets to a single ERC-20 token before transferring to the stakeholders's wallet.
-- [RevStreamSingleAssetETH](./src/RevStreamSingleAssetETH.sol) - This contract allows an eligible veRWA stakeholder to claim their revenue shares as a single ERC-20 asset from all RevenueStream contracts.
-If an account has any claimable revenue from any existing RevenueStream or RevenueStreamETH contracts, this contract will claim and swap the assets to a single ETH asset before transferring to the stakeholders's wallet.

 # Testing